cucumber-attic/website/apps/dynamic/views/_posts/five-roles-in-a-healthy-mob.md

+---
+layout:   post
+author:   matt
+title:    "Five roles in a healthy mob"
+date:     2017-09-18 00:00:00
+nav:      blog
+---

 # Five roles in a healthy mob

-The Cucumber Pro product team has been experimenting with mobbing for almost two years now.
-We’ve had periods where we drifted back to working in pairs, but for the last nine months mobbing as explicitly been our default behaviour as a team.
+The Cucumber Pro product team has been practicing mobbing for almost two years now.
+We’ve had periods where we drifted back to working in pairs, but for the last nine months mobbing has explicitly been our default behaviour as a team.

 I think we’ve learned a lot from that, and I want to share some patterns I’ve noticed.
 As you read these thoughts, you should be aware that our mob is almost exclusively remote.
 We do meet up about once a month, but we tend to spend that time around a whiteboard rather than a keyboard.